 The value of one’s life is held in the Bwiti’s highest regard.
 They treat themselves with care, and possess honor, courage and commitment for their life.
 They deeply understand that we enter this world alone and we will leave alone, so nothing outside of themselves drives their internal happiness.
 Conversely they are highly communal people and believe during the process of life you are never alone.

 They recognize that they are a part of nature, and they do not abuse it.
 Nature is here for us to learn and grow from, to use for resources without abusing them.
 If nature is abused, we are essentially abusing ourselves on emotional, physical, psychological and spiritual levels.
-Conversely; by abusing themselves they are abusing nature.
+And therefor; by abusing themselves they are abusing nature.

 They teach that life has always, and will always, begin inside of us.
 Nothing outside of ourselves will make us happy long-term.
 We must harness and nurture our truth to be happy within and to bring peace to the mind.